cotodevel/snemulds/README.md

 Screen Sync (Vblank Enabled / Vblank Disabled):
 	- If the game runs too slow for you, disable vblank.
 The default and recommended setting is enabled Vblank for most games otherwise these will run too fast becoming unplayable.

+TWL Mode:
+	-SnemulDS TWL mode has extended memory (16MB), so hacks like Megaman X3 Zero Project are supported and known to work.
+(TGDS1.65 branch)

 ____Remoteboot____
 Also, it's recommended to use the remoteboot feature.
 It allows to send the current TGDS Project over wifi removing the necessity